hangardonelli/houdini-discord/README.md

 - ✅ Its not a houdini plugin
 - ✅ Easy to modify 💪
 - ✅ Uses Discord server roles as privileges
+- ✅ Multi-Account detector
 - ✅ Commands Like ban, add items, coins, furnitures, playercard info, online players in a server and more!

+### Requirements:
+This bot requires your houdini credentials and you are also going to need a discord bot token with administration privileges (8).
+- Discord Bot Token
+- Server IP
+- Redis Port (note that if your houdini instance is running in docker-composer the port is probably not the default for redis, in that case you (use `docker ps` to check)
+- PostgreSQL credentials
+- List of CPPS servers (name and ids)

+### How to install?
+Download the repository and install all dependencies by `npm install`

+Once you are done configuring the config.json file, the bot can be run by typing `npm start`